HandyGuySoftware/HexClock/README.txt

 Resetting the Clock
 -------------------
-To reset the clock back to its original state (0:00:00 1/1/2016) press *both* the Mode and Set buttons for five (5) seconds.
+To reset the clock back to its original state (0:00:00 1/1/2016) press *both* the Mode and Set buttons for 5 seconds.
 After 5 seconds all the pixels on the display will light up in white until you release the buttons.
 Once both buttons are released the clock will display the starting time/date. use the procedure above ("Setting the Clock") to set the correct time and date.

 Parts
 -----